This article is a practical guide for traveling in the province of Hebei. Here are the subjects we’ll consider in this guide:

 Getting and staying there

-To get to Qinhuangdao, the best “bases” are without a doubt Beijing and Tianjin: these two metropolises are both just a few hours distant than the county which can be reached by bus or train (with the new high-speed trains it takes only two hours).
+To get to Qinhuangdao, the best “bases” are without a doubt Beijing and Tianjin: these two metropolises are both just a few hours distant from the county which can be reached by bus or train (with the new high-speed trains it takes only two hours).
 If you’re somewhere else in China, you can even find flights going to the small city airport.

 The hotels we would recommend for your trip are: